-Divorce Financial Professionals are specialists.
+Divorce financial professionals are specialists.
 Just as surgeons first become medical doctors, then choose a surgical specialty, so do financial professionals.
 To continue the analogy, you would not want your primary-care physician to perform your open-heart surgery; you want a cardiac surgeon, a specialist.
-Likewise, when you need a divorce financial specialist, a general financial professional just won’t due.
+Likewise, when you need a divorce financial specialist, a general financial professional just won’t do.
 Specialists have specialized knowledge and training.

 If you were to ask your financial planner or accountant to assist you with your divorce in some way, not only may they not be specifically qualified to do so, you may present them with an ethical problem by making that request.
 They will want to be responsive and helpful, and they will do something, even if it may not be what you need.
 In addition, if you have joint accounts with your spouse, or file joint tax returns, your request presents a significant ethical dilemma regarding how to provide equal and unbiased service to both of you.
 That is something which is nearly humanly impossible, and they will most likely fall short of doing so.
-The best thing they could do would be to refer you to a divorce financial specialist.
+The best thing they could do would be to refer you to a divorce financial professional.

 What Is a Certified Divorce Financial Analyst® (CDFA®)?

 The Institute for Divorce Financial Analysts® (IDFA®) is the pre-eminent organization dedicated to the education and certification of divorce financial professionals.
 The certification conferred on successful candidates is Certified Divorce Financial Analyst® (CDFA®).